Top managers were finding new places to put money to work and adding to existing high-conviction ideas in the first quarter.

 Our top managers remain cautious, focusing more on relative valuation and increasing their willingness to book gains in the face of a rising (but potentially overvalued) market.

 These top investment managers put new money to work in several wide-moat names, including United Technologies.

 A group of top managers remains cautious and commits more capital to traditional defensive sectors, while taking advantage of a rising (and potentially overvalued) market to book some gains.

-Our top managers continue to focus on higher-quality businesses rather than seeking out bargains in a market that (in many of their minds) has become fully valued.
+These top managers continue to focus on higher-quality dividend-paying stocks in a market that has become more volatile of late.

 Top managers continue to find opportunities for new-money purchases (albeit fewer than in past periods), while taking full advantage of a rising stock market to book some gains.

 We'll be monitoring how these firms adapt to the rapid growth of ETFs and the continued risk aversion of investors.